Feastio

 Scallops and horseradish

-I love it when chefs use edible flowers, and apparently, that's part of Kofoed's aesthetic because they were plentiful from this point in the menu.
+I love it when chefs use edible flowers; apparently, that's part of Kofoed's aesthetic, since they were plentiful from this point on in the menu.

 Pickled celeriac with sol, dried mussels, and aromatic seeds